aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

 [database](https://aiida.readthedocs.io/projects/aiida-core/en/v2.6.2/topics/storage.html), as well as an internal [file repository](https://aiida.readthedocs.io/projects/aiida-core/en/stable/topics/repository.html#repository) [^1] to store your data locally [^2].
-Both are optimized towards high performance and the difference between the typical file-system approach most of us are familiar with, and AiiDA's machine-readable internal data storage can make it difficult to get your data out of it in an easily accessible way.
+Both are optimized towards high performance.
+The difference between the typical file-system approach (that most of us are familiar with) and AiiDA's machine-readable internal data storage could make it cumbersome to get your data.

-Therefore, you, the user, is effectively forced to use the `verdi` CLI interface or AiiDA's Python API (e.g. the `QueryBuilder`) to access your data, making the transition towards AiiDA more challenging.
+Therefore, you, the user, are effectively forced to use the `verdi` CLI interface or AiiDA's Python API (e.g. the `QueryBuilder`) to access your data, making the transition towards AiiDA more challenging.
 Thus, to ease this transition, we have added functionality to dump AiiDA `Process`es to disk in an intuitive directory structure via: